If you cannot find an answer to your question, please reach out to us through email.

 There are a few meal plan options that on-campus students can choose from.
 Each plan takes into account how much and where your student plans to eat.
 The "all you care to eat" meals are used in Brockway or Harrison dining halls.
-"Dining Dollars" can be used in any retail dining location on campus.
+"Points" can be used in any retail dining location on campus.

 Are there jobs available on campus?

 There are many jobs available on campus for work study and non-work study (or temp service) students.
 To find these positions, students can visit EagleConnect, or stop into the Career Services office in Rakov Center.
 Students usually find jobs at the dining or retail locations, Recreational Services, Athletics, the Drake Memorial Library, or various academic departments.

 What banks are on campus and in the Brockport area?